-Chapter 13: Librarians as Astronauts
+Chapter 15: Librarians as Astronauts

-13.1 Astronaut Training
+15.1 Astronaut Training

 Well, you are in a good place.
 To do creative work with Foundation Models, you do not need to know anything about machine learning, or computer programming.
 You do not even have to have any domain knowledge about the area you are going to work in (which we are assuming here to be librarianship).
 The Foundation Model you use will have all the knowledge that is required.
 Your role is to ask it in ordinary natural language- to 'prompt' it- to do whatever you are looking for.
 Over the past twenty years or so many librarians have become absolute experts at using search engines, say Google Search.
-Now there are new kids on the block, Foundation Models or Large Language Models.
-It would not be a bad thing at all for many librarians to become absolute experts at LLMs.
+Now there are new kids on the block, Foundation Models, Large Language Models or Large Multimodal Models.
+It would not be a bad thing at all for many librarians to become absolute experts at LLMs or LMMs.

-13.2 Why Should You Learn How To Do It?
+15.2 Why Should You Learn How To Do It?